-The detail of those electronic formats and the practicalities of such transfers would be fleshed out by the Commission in implementing acts (i.e. delegated legislation).
+The detail of those electronic formats and the practicalities of such transfers would be fleshed out by the Commission in delegated legislation.

-Data portability is one of the most controversial proposals in the draft Regulation, with various Member States querying whether it would not be better addressed in consumer or competition law.
+Data portability is one of the most controversial proposals in the draft, with many saying it would be better addressed in consumer or competition law.